ns-rse/r-dev-env/docs/tutorials/running_r.md

+This tutorial takes you through starting R in the workspace container.

+## 1. Create a new file

-1) Create a file in VS Code ending with a .R extension.
+Create a file in VS Code ending with a `.R` extension.
 You can create new files by clicking on the new file icon in VS Code Explorer, or use the `code` command in the terminal to create and open an R file